An inspiring carer enables his client to achieve his long-standing dream…

 Whilst on this road trip, Ben helps Trevor break out of his rigid routine and eating habits.
 Both meet and help out a troubled young hitchhiker, Dorothy.
 This when the pair of them offer then give her a lift.
 Ben also assists Peaches – a young pregnant mother with a broken down car – in this way.
 In some lovely sweet scenes, Trevor – after forming a close friendship with Dorothy, who also shares his humour – falls in love for the first time… and Ben faces the past.
 And more of this wonderful movie seen on that streaming channel…

-And his stirring performance in his scenes with Roberts, reminding me so well of Penelope Ann Miller’s equally effective performance in Awakenings (1990).
+His stirring performance in his scenes with Roberts reminds me so well of Penelope Ann Miller’s equally effective performance in Awakenings (1990).
 These in Penelope’s scenes as a carer and in her scenes with Robert De Niro’s inpatient (he plays a temporarily well man, released a catatonic state with medication, to scenes when his symptoms returned, the full review found HERE).

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 /10